claresudbery/clare-wiki-ably/pages/coding/infra/cloud/aws/ebs.md

     just mean it has terminated an instance because traffic has lowered – so probably not anything to worry about

+## Check Instances

+To see running instances and generally see how things are going:

+* Services | Elastic Beanstalk
+* Select your project at the top, then environment from the dropdown
+* For running instances, click Monitoring (left) and see HealthyHostCount (bottom right)
+* For Events, select Events on the left
+* To configure number of instances:
+  * Configuration | Scaling

 ## Scaling Triggers

   - To check load: EBS – applications – \[project\] – \[env\] -